Disclaimer: Star Trek is the property of

 information in quietly and then asked her original question again.
 "But

-what about Spock, you were willing to risk his life and our Captain's life?"
+what about Spock, you were willing to risk his life and our Captain's

-of the story.
+an element of the story.

 "At the age of seven I